wp-plugins/kommiku/readme.txt

 Tags: comics, manga, stories, illustrations, one manga, viewer, plugin, posts, admin, management, webcomics, comicpress, webcomic, comic, chapters, chapter, page, pages, post, library
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GJ4QR9D5NPHQN
 Requires at least: 2.5
-Tested up to: 2.9.2
+Tested up to: 3.x
 Stable tag: 2.8

-Kommiku, a Online Comic, Manga, or Illustrative Story viewer.
-Can be used as a portfolio as well.
+Kommiku, a Online Media viewer.
+It can be used as a Manga Viewer, a Comic Viewer, a Novel Viewer, or as a Portfolio.

 == Description ==
-Kommiku is a Online Illustrative Story Viewer.
-The main purpose is to browse through stories (comic or manga) with simplicity.
-However, it can also be used as way to display as a portfolio.
+Kommiku is a Online Media Viewer.
+The main purpose is to browse through stories (comic, manga, or novels).
+It will be like reading a book online.

 == Installation ==
 *Note: As is the case when installing any new plugin, it's always a good idea to backup your blog data before installing.*

 1. After downloading the Kommiku plugin, unpack and upload the folder, "kommiku", to the wp-content/plugins folder on your blog.
 Make sure to leave the directory structure of the archive intact so that all of the Kommiku files are located in 'wp-content/plugins/kommiku/'

-2. Activate the plugin.
-3. Make sure that your Permalink on Wordpress is not set to default or will conflict with Kommiku's permalink.
+2. Make sure your "Permalink for Wordpress" are not the default permalink.
+Change it to "Day and Name" or "Numeric" but not Default.

-Then you should be good to go :)
+3. Activate the plugin.
+And you should be good to go :)

+== Upgrade Notice ==
+= 2.1.rc1 =
+Always backup!
+Especially the theme folder!
+Some of the function in Kommiku have been deprecated.
+Please email me anri.tora@gmail.com if there are any problems.

 == Screenshots ==
+1. screenshot-1.jpg

-1. screenshot-1.jpg What the viewer looks like.
-You may view a demo at http://dotspiral.com/manga/eslend/
+What the viewer looks like.
+You may view a demo at http://eslend.com/

 == Frequently Asked Questions ==